Vats1727/aatiya_gh/README.md

 - Per-hostel monthly fee configuration and per-student applied fee at acceptance.
 - PDF generation of the admission form (two-page: filled form + rules) using HTML templates.

-This README summarizes how the app is organized, how to run it, and where the important code lives.

 ---

 ## Architecture & tech stack